Robust and optimal loading of general classical data into quantum computers

-$\\$ \textbf{\textit{Fanout stage.}} In this stage, our goal is to prepare the output register to the quantum state in Eq.~\eqref{eq:sp}, while uncompute the QRAM.
+In this stage, our goal is to prepare the output register to the quantum state in Eq.~\eqref{eq:sp}, while uncomputing the QRAM.
 In other words, we perform the basis transformation $|\mathscr{B}_{n,j}\rangle|0\cdots0\rangle_{\text{out}}\rightarrow|\varnothing\rangle|j\rangle_{\text{out}}$, where $|\cdot\rangle_{\text{out}}$ is the quantum state of output register in binary representation, while the state of QRAM is still in activation representation.
-This transformation has been introduced in~\cite{Hann.21} for binary data, and subsequently been generalized to continuous data by adding an extra pointer~\cite{Zhang.22}.
-The fanout stage is as follows.
+This transformation has been introduced in~\cite{Hann.21} for binary data, and has subsequently been generalized to continuous data by adding an extra pointer~\cite{Zhang.22}.